windyz0re/fcklca/README.md

 proof of concept that you are able to generate endless number of garbage accounts for any location

+The demo can be accessed on [gh pages](https://windyz0re.github.io/fcklca/) for having a proof of concept on the go.

 ## How to use?

 I am an backend guy.
 So I'm just not able to create a good interface or interact with browser rules.
-So just scan the QR Code of a certain location, extract the id at the end and enter it into the input field.
+But I got it working to have an QR Code Scanner with that you can scan the qr-codes yourself which extract the certain id.
+Or open a file, or eneter the link manually.

 For the requests to work, you need to disable cors.
 I suggest [chrome moesif-origin-cors-change](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc).

 Just click generate and take a look at your network requests in the dev tools.

-To serve this http page, open as an file or just start a python static file server `python -m http.server 8080` and open `localhost:8080`

 ## Why?